angarsky/diveintopython/learn/file_handling/xml.md

 ### Using lxml library

-The `lxml` library is popular and efficient for parsing XML files.
+The `lxml` library is a popular XML files reader, it is quite efficient for parsing XML data.
 You can install the `lxml` library by using the `pip` command.

 ```python
 from lxml import etree